CSS and JavaScript Minify - Optimize Your Code Instantly

 CSS Minify Online

-Is minifying CSS worth it?
+Is minifying worth it?